 Where to Go and What to See in New Zealand

 New Zealand may not look like a big country but if you want to take in all the major sights on both islands, you’re going to need more than a week and your planning hat on.
 The easiest ways to save money is to do your research beforehand.
 Make a list of what you want to see and book those flights in advance to get the best deals!
 Check out our Best Travel Hacks to Score Cheap Flights if you need help.

-A major city in New Zealand’s North Island, Auckland is the place to go for busy harbours, super yachts and Maori culture.
-There is so much diversity in this city, from the massive harbours and city parks to the seaside promenade in Mission Bay Beach.
+A major city in New Zealand’s North Island, Auckland is the place to go for busy harbors, super yachts and Maori culture.
+There is so much diversity in this city, from the massive harbors and city parks to the seaside promenade in Mission Bay Beach.
 You can spend hours here getting a taste of everything.
 The highlights of the city?
-The iconic Sky Tower dominating the city centre, offering sweeping views of Viaduct Harbour and bungee jumping if you dare!
+The iconic Sky Tower dominating the city center, offering sweeping views of Viaduct Harbour and bungee jumping if you dare!
 Auckland Domain is also a big deal.
-It is the city’s oldest park in the middle of a volcanic crate!
+It is the city’s oldest park in the middle of a volcanic crater!
 Not only is that crazy cool, but the park is also home to the stunning formal Wintergardens.

 You might be thinking ‘another city?’ but bare with me.
 Christchurch is like no other city, seriously.
 It is still recovering from a devastating Earthquake a few years back that stripped it of its historical buildings.
 Silver lining though!
 Now it is being completely rebuilt from scratch and is becoming a modern and quirky mix of culture, with lots of creative buildings and expressive art splayed across the walls.
 If you want to get inspired, get your butt here!
 As well as being all kinds of awesome, Christchurch is also a massive adventure playground.
 Head to the beach for good surf, the Alps for hiking, biking or skiing.
 Prefer white water rafting?
 That’s what the Avon River is for!
 Really, the possibilities are endless!